Paris is always a good idea. Oui. The elegance, the beauty, the style.

 But with both of us having been there several times before, we wanted to see the city of lights, in a new light.

 I’m certainly not discounting the big ticket items, visiting the Eiffel Tower is a must, no matter how many times one visits Paris.
 And to that point, no-one can ever complete The Louvre in just one day.
+And if you are wanting to tick off all the biggies – this Paris City Pass is the perfect way to do that.
+It includes a three-day metro pass, discounts to amazing attractions and even an airport shuttle!

 But…once you’ve jardined, cathedralled and macarooned till your heart’s content – here are some things you can do that are off the beaten track.